goodloop/autoware_auto_mirror/docs/demos/autonomous-valet-parking.md

 1. Park a car in a parking spot, starting in a lane near that parking spot.
 1. Drive out of a parking spot.
 1. Drive to a pre-defined pick-up zone (e.g. the exit from a carpark).
-1. Avoid obstacles while achieving the above.
+1. Automatically stop for obstacles while achieving the above.

 # Prerequisites {#avpdemo-prerequisites}